CablesAndKits/developer-challenge-secret-message/ReadMe.md

 - Use Git versioning system
 - You must include instructions on how to run your application.
-- It should be able to run on the latest PHP and MySQL.
+- It should be able to run on the latest PHP and MySQL/sqlite.

 Make sure to upload your project to Github and provide us with the (public) link to be able to clone it.